SAP-samples/partner-reference-application/Tutorials/52a-Multi-Tenancy-Features-API-Service-S4HC.md

 You can define reuse functions that handle the connection for the different ERP systems in separate files.

-1. Create a file to check and get the destinations in the **/srv/lib/destination.js** path.
-2. Add the functions *readDestination*, *getDestinationURL*, and *getDestinationDescription* from the [*/srv/lib/destination.js*](../../../tree/main-multi-tenant-features/srv/lib/destination.js) file.

-    > Note: The reuse functions *readDestination*, *getDestinationURL*, and *getDestinationDescription* read the destination from the SAP BTP consumer subaccount.
+1. Copy the file [*srv/lib/destination.js*](../../../tree/main-multi-tenant-features/srv/lib/destination.js) to your project.
+The reuse functions *readDestination*, *getDestinationURL*, and *getDestinationDescription* are required to read the destination from the subscriber subaccount.
 This system behavior is achieved by passing the JSON Web Token of the logged-in user to the function to get the destination.
 The JSON Web Token contains the tenant information.

-    > Note: The *getDestinationDescription* reuse function returns the destination description from the SAP BTP consumer subaccount.
+The reuse function *getDestinationDescription* returns the destination description from the SAP BTP consumer subaccount.

-3. Create a new folder named **connector** in the */srv/poetryslam* path.
+2. Create a new folder named **connector** in the */srv/poetryslam* path.
-4. Create a file with the path **/srv/poetryslam/connector/connector.js**.
+3. Create a file with the path **/srv/poetryslam/connector/connector.js**.
 This file is reused for different ERP integrations.
-5. Copy the ERP connection reuse functions in the [*/srv/poetryslam/connector/connector.js*](../../../tree/main-multi-tenant-features/srv/poetryslam/connector/connector.js) file into your project.
+4. Copy the ERP connection reuse functions in the [*/srv/poetryslam/connector/connector.js*](../../../tree/main-multi-tenant-features/srv/poetryslam/connector/connector.js) file into your project.
 It delegates the OData requests and reads the destinations.

 ##### Create a File with Reuse Functions for SAP S/4HANA Cloud Public Edition